For outsiders, a rare, brief peek inside Mormons’ iconic D.C. temple

 He added, “Those sacraments, specific to the church, are known as the ‘endowment,’ which is something like a Catholic confirmation, that is done when one comes of age, this signifies their full membership in the church.
 [There is] also ‘sealing,’ which is where the members of the church believe that marriages can be solemnized for eternity.
 And both of those rites are done in temples.”

-Another rite performed in temples — proxy baptism for the dead — has spurred the LDS Church’s pioneering work in genealogy but has also generated controversy.
-The proxy baptisms are believed by the church to enable the deceased to hear and respond to its message in the afterlife.
+Another rite performed in temples, proxy baptism for the dead, has spurred the LDS Church’s pioneering work in genealogy but has also generated controversy.
+The faithful believe that the proxy baptisms enable the deceased to hear and respond to the church’s message in the afterlife.
 Most Christian churches do not perform the ritual, and some have criticized the practice.
 In 1995, the LDS Church specifically banned proxy baptisms for Holocaust victims who were not direct ancestors of church members.

-Terilynne Butler, 54, who describes herself as a “lifelong member” of the LDS Church, said she’s eager to return to the temple that’s “been a part of my life for many years.”
+Terilynne Butler, 54, who describes herself as a “lifelong member” of the LDS Church, said she is eager to return to the temple, which has “been a part of my life for many years.”

-Having visited the “iconic” site as a child and teenager was significant for her, said Ms. Butler. a Gaithersburg, Maryland resident.
+Having visited the iconic site as a child and teenager was significant, said Ms. Butler, a resident of Gaithersburg, Maryland.

 “I got married there,” she said, “so that makes it super-special.”